Trump bets on intimidation to force Venezuelan leaders into line | BOE Report

 Much of the U.S. State Department’s Western Hemisphere office was caught by surprise by Trump’s remarks, and no preparations have been made for sending staff to Caracas, two U.S. officials said.

-Rubio, who along with Secretary of Defense Pete Hegseth will take on that job, provided little clarity on Sunday and even appeared to edge away from the idea of actually taking day-to-day control of the country of nearly 30 million people.

-“Well, it’s running policy, the policy with regards to this,” he told NBC’s Meet the Press.
-“We want Venezuela to move in a certain direction because not only do we think it’s good for the people of Venezuela, it’s in our national interest.”

-(Reporting by Matt Spetalnick, Gram Slattery and Humeyra Pamuk; Additional reporting by Jonathan Landay in Washington, writing by Matt Spetalnick; Editing by Don Durfee and Diane Craft)
+(Reporting by Matt Spetalnick and Humeyra Pamuk in Washington; Gram Slattery aboard Air Force One; Additional reporting by Jonathan Landay and Valerie Volcovici in Washington, writing by Matt Spetalnick; Editing by Don Durfee, Diane Craft and Sergio Non)